noahdm4321/AI-Portfolio/04_Othello/README.md

 7. When the game ends, the player with the most disks of their color on the board wins.

 ## AI Showcase:
-##### This program involves transition models, knowledge-based agents, and deep learning/neural network method (keras).
+##### This program involves Monte Carlo Tree Search Algorithm, Knowledge-Based Agents, and TensorFlow Neural Networks (keras).

 ###### The program for the Othello game is adapted from <https://github.com/SiyanH/othello-game> which uses random selection to determine the computer's move.
-The deep learning alorithm was programmed by me.
+The deep learning algorithm was programmed by me.